shapor/website-change-monitor/README.md

    - If there's a difference, it's considered a change.

 5. Notification:
-   - If a change is detected, the function sends an email notification via SendGrid.
+   - If a change is detected, the function sends notifications based on the configured methods.
-   - The notification includes both the old and new content for comparison.
+   - For email (SendGrid), it sends an HTML email with both old and new content for comparison.
+   - For push notifications (Pushover), it sends a brief message to all registered devices.

 6. Scheduling:
    - Google Cloud Scheduler is used to periodically trigger the function.